 - court bond – a bond which the court system requires, and is imposed upon one of the parties in a legal case.

-- fidelity bond – this type of bond protects your company against poor performance, employee theft, or other damage, and is not actually required by any party, but serves as insurance.
+- fidelity bond – this type protects your company against poor performance, employee theft, or other damage, and is not actually required by any party, but serves as insurance.

 Contact Us today, and learn how to get properly bonded.

-A surety bond works as a kind of insurance to the obligee that the conditions of a contract will be met, and if those conditions are not met, the obligee would then have the option of claiming the monetary value of the bond, as provided by the surety company.
+Bond works as a kind of insurance to the obligee that the conditions of a contract will be met, and if those conditions are not met, the obligee would then have the option of claiming the monetary value of the bond, as provided by an authorized surety company.
 If a claim is made, then the principal would be responsible for re-paying the surety.
 Presumably the surety company would already have assessed the principal’s ability to repay, and has confidence in that ability.

-In answer to the question, “What does a surety bond mean?”, you could say that a sureties are a combination of insurance and credit.
+You could say that a sureties are a combination of insurance and credit.
 For the obligee, it acts as insurance because this party can file a claim for reimbursement if the terms of agreement are not met.
-For the principal, it works as something like credit, and any claim must be repaid by this party to the surety.
+For the principal, it works as something like credit, and any claim must be repaid by this party to their surety.
 The obligee can file a claim as reimbursement for any losses sustained as a result of the principal failing to live up to obligations, and the surety company is obliged to pay all valid claims, as long as they are less than or equal to the bond amount.
-Nationwide bonding is knowledgeable about surety bonds.
+Nationwide bonding is knowledgeable about sureties.

-The first step in obtaining a bond is to determine exactly which kind of bond you need, and although this sounds trivial, it can be critical.
-If you purchase the wrong kind of bond for a specific situation, it will not be honored by a surety company, and you would have lost all hope of being compensated for any losses. this is where NFP Surety can help!
+The first step in obtaining one is to determine exactly which kind you need, and although this sounds trivial, it can be critical.
+If you purchase the wrong kind of bond for a specific situation, it will not be honored by the involved surety company, and you would have lost all hope of being compensated for any losses. this is where Surety by NFP can help!
 Contact us, or simply fill out our easy online application, and get bonded in no time!

 Let us do all the hard work for you!
-NFP Surety is able to cover all bond types, nationwide!
-Whatever your needs, our experienced surety bond professionals, will help you get bonded!
+NFP is able to cover all bond types, nationwide!
+Whatever your needs, our experienced bonding professionals, will help you get bonded!
 Reach out to us today, and learn how to get a bond.